Nachus01-zz/WIP-Tec21/Schematics/README.txt

-These .zip files contain Eagle schematic and board files.
+These .zip files contain Eagle schematic and board files for the central board and for each module.
 Schematics contain a diagram of electrical conections.
-Boards can be used to manufacture PCBs.
+Board files can be used to manufacture PCBs.